-Find information about our terminals, including accessibility, safety, security, Biosecurity Tasmania, pets and lost baggage.
+Find information about our terminal, including accessibility, safety, security, Biosecurity Tasmania, pets and lost baggage.

 Hobart Airport is located just 17 kilometres or a 15 minute drive from the city of Hobart.
 A dual-lane highway connects the Airport to the city.